 #6 Eat salty roasted chestnuts

 Every city has its traditions regarding street food.
 In Porto, Autumn is salty roasted chestnuts time!
+And if someone offers you an amazing portuguese beverage – called Jeropiga -, you would be wise to accept it.

 #7 Go to the Cathedral of our great city